 You can also contact our Data Protection Officer: Email: DPO@genesiscare.co.uk or write to GenesisCare, 69 Alma Rd, Windsor SL4 3HD, marking your communication “Private and Confidential – FAO GenesisCare Data Protection Officer” or telephone 07841 207263

 Updates to this Privacy Notice

 We may update this Privacy Notice from time to time to ensure that it remains accurate.
-In the event that these changes result in any material difference to the manner in which we process your personal data then we will provide you with an updated copy of the Policy and signpost you to the specific changes.
+If these changes result in any material difference to the manner in which we process your personal data then we will provide an updated copy of the Policy and signpost you to the specific changes.